buildpacks/rfcs/text/0000-stack-buildpacks.md

 Then, the rebase operation can be performed as normal, while including the stackpack layers as part of the stack.
 This will be made possible by including the stackpack in the run-image, but because the stackpack detect phase is not run, the operation does not need access to the application source.

-## Stack Platform Dir
+## Stack Platform Directory

-TODO

-seperate env vars for the stack (--stack-env)

-no accidental envars coming from other buildpacks or other places
+The `detect` and `build` phases will be provided with a stack-specific platform directory, instead of the userspace platform directory.
+In this way, the lifecycle can ensure that no environment variables or other platform-specific extensions are coming from other buildpacks or other sources that may impact the stackpacks ability to successful rebase in the future.

+The new stack-specific platform directory will require new options for the lifecycle detect and build interfaces, but the stackpacks `detect` and `build` executables will retain the same interface (i.e. they simply get a different platform dir than other buildpacks).

 ## Example: Apt Buildpack